 WALLA WALLA TASTING ROOM

-An adaptive reuse project converting a 2,300-square-foot agricultural structure north of downtown Walla Walla into a winery and tasting room for an emerging winemaker.
-The design embraces the building’s modest origins, introducing a refined material palette and warm detailing that balance modern brand expression with a welcoming, understated character.
+This winery and tasting room in Walla Walla, WA is an adaptive reuse project that converts a 2,300-square-foot agricultural structure north of downtown into a refined space for an emerging winemaker.
+The design honors the building's modest utilitarian origins, introducing a warm material palette and careful detailing that balance contemporary brand expression with an understated, welcoming character.

-Set on a hillside north of downtown Walla Walla, this winery and tasting room was designed for an emerging winemaker specializing in Italian varietals—a distinctive focus in a region known primarily for Bordeaux and Rhône-style wines.
-The site’s remote location and sweeping vineyard views shape a guest experience that feels both grounded and elevated, blending contemporary restraint with agrarian authenticity.
+Set on a rolling hillside north of downtown Walla Walla, this tasting room was designed for a winemaker specializing in Italian varietals — a distinctive focus in a region better known for Bordeaux and Rhône-style wines.
+The site's remote position and sweeping vineyard views shape a guest experience that feels both grounded and quietly elevated.

-The project reimagines an existing 2,300-square-foot agricultural structure, transforming its humble framework into a refined hospitality environment that reflects the client’s brand and winemaking philosophy.
-Drawing inspiration from traditional Italian brutalist design, the interior combines plaster walls, warm woods, blackened steel, and soft lighting to create a tactile and timeless palette.
-Richly upholstered seating, intimate tasting nooks, and a private tasting room foster a sense of intimacy and warmth within the open plan.
+The project reimagines the existing agricultural structure, transforming its modest framework into a refined hospitality environment that reflects the client's winemaking philosophy.
+Drawing from traditional Italian brutalist design, the interior combines plaster walls, warm woods, blackened steel, and soft light to create a palette that feels tactile and unhurried.
+Richly upholstered seating, intimate tasting nooks, and a 16-foot oak tasting counter give the open plan both anchor and intimacy.

-A 16-foot-long oak tasting counter anchors the main space, offering a communal point of connection, while large glass and steel doors open to an outdoor terrace shaded by a heavy timber trellis—blurring the boundary between interior and landscape during the warmer months.
-The result is a quiet yet expressive transformation, honoring the simplicity of the original building while establishing a modern, distinctly regional identity for the new winery.
+Large steel-and-glass doors fold back to an outdoor terrace shaded by a heavy timber trellis, extending the space into the Eastern Washington landscape during warmer months.
+The result is a quiet but expressive transformation — one that honors the simplicity of the original structure while establishing a distinctly modern identity for the new winery.

 PROJECT INFO